ncarignan/Code-Wars/niceArray/README.md

 3=2+1
 9=10-1
 Write a function named isNice/IsNice that returns true if its array argument is a Nice array, else false.
 You should also return false if input array has no elements.

+##Had to reference solution. forgot that when arr is empty arr.length = count